All about auto

 The Fichier central des sinistres automobiles (FCSA) is a database that your insurer consults to track your claims history for the past six years (accident, theft, vandalism, etc.).
 This information is also used to establish your auto insurance premium.

-Consult or Correct your Claims File: You can do it for free if you believe there is a mistake.Go to your Claims history statement
+Consult or verify your Claims File: You can do it for free if you believe there is a mistake.Go to your Claims history statement